cduan2020/LocalizedControl/README.md

 ### Scripts for example applications:
 (Note: The run time for these examples measured on a desktop computer with Intel i7-7700K / 4 cores / 16GB RAM).

 * `driverplacement.m` runs the gradient-based greedy algorithm for driver placement (Algorithm 2) on a Barabási–Albert (BA) random network with Laplacian dynamics.
+(Run time: ~1 min)

 * `run_kuramoto_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the network of Kuramoto oscillators.
 The folder `Kuramoto` contains supporting code and data files. `newtonraphson.m` in this folder was obtained from: asmaa lakhdar (2021). newtonraphson (https://www.mathworks.com/matlabcentral/fileexchange/87884-newtonraphson), MATLAB Central File Exchange.
+(Run time: ~1 min)

 * `run_power_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on a synthetic Texas power grid (`case_ACTIVSg2000.m`, obtained from https://electricgrids.engr.tamu.edu).
 The code requires Matpower 6.0 to be installed on the MATLAB search path.
 The folder `Power grid` contains supporting code and data files.
+(Run time: ~2 min)

 * `run_epidemic_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the epidemics spreading over the global airline transportation network.
 The folder `Epidemics` contains supporting code and data files.
 This script uses MATLAB Parallel Computing Toolbox.
 (Run time: ~22 min)